HallmarcDotNet

 Stand out from the Crowd

 What can I say?
 I'm popular!
-In any given week, I receive at least a half-dozen inquiries from recruiters.
-Unfortunately, some of these contacts are very clearly made by people who have not bothered to actually read my résumé (a keyword search does not reveal all), and (unfortunately) most of those recruiters won't read this, either.
+In any given week, I receive at least a dozen personalized inquiries from recruiters, not counting more than a hundred spam-ish pitches by automated systems and the less thoughtful.
+Unfortunately, a majority of these personalized contacts are very clearly made by people who have not bothered to actually read my résumé (a keyword search does not reveal all), and (unfortunately) most of those recruiters won't read this, either.

 As a result, those recruiters probably won't receive a helpful reply.